pokt-network/pocket/docs/contributing/contribution/merge.md

 Ping the required actors on a PR comment to call their attention after this step has been fulfilled to ask for their final review.
 Take into consideration that these actors are busy and will ignore any PR that doesn’t have the previous checks.
 Follow the actor's comments and provide feedback for the fix. make sure to mention them on any change related to their comments.

-Integration PR should have no comments ideally, since previous PR should have proper review passing.
+Integration PR should have no comments ideally, since previous PR should have properly review passing.
 If something is found, a new Fix Issue should be created and once done, merged back to the integration PR.

 ## Merge Blockers